Tuesday's Scottish Gossip

-Scottish Gossip: Rangers, Celtic, Aberdeen, Hearts, Hibs, Dundee Utd, Porteous, Oh, Ginnelly, Findlay, Raskin, Idzes
+Scottish Gossip: Rangers, Celtic, Aberdeen, Man Utd, Hearts, Hibs, Dundee Utd, Newcastle, McTominay, Porteous, Oh, Ginnelly, Findlay, Raskin, Idzes

 Last updated on .From the section Scottish